Invertisment/conjure-clj-additions-cider-nrepl-mw/README.md

 Provides two modes to jump to failing test and execute tests (functions have to be mapped manually):
 1. Conjure's original mode -- limited jumping but more basic setup and doesn't require nREPL in your `:dev` deps
-1. nREPL-based test runner -- no log parsing (instant jump to test) and nicer log output (numbers to jump to) but needs nREPL dependency in the project
+1. nREPL-based test runner -- no log parsing (instant jump to test) and nicer log output (numbers to jump to, syntax highlighting) but needs nREPL dependency in the project

 Provides these additional helpers:
 ```